OpenPrinting/openprinting.github.io/docs/foomatic-pipeline-architecture.md

 - Be fully reproducible from upstream Foomatic XML on every run
 - Refresh automatically via GitHub Actions as the upstream database changes

-This is the GSoC "Track A" deliverable: *an offline ML pipeline for printer similarity and compatibility analysis, exported as static artifacts for static-site consumption.*
+This is the GSoC "Track A" deliverable: *an offline pipeline for printer similarity and compatibility analysis, exported as static artifacts for static-site consumption.*

 ---